 - As you already noticed, guinea pigs have nothing to do with pigs actually.
 I guess that there might be some similarities in their looking and that’s where their name comes from.

 - Since we’re talking about names, let’s clear out their other part of the name, “guinea.”
 Their official name is Cavia Porcellus, so there’s no guinea in it.
 Before you ask, no, they are not from Guinea.
-Their name comes from the fact that people used to trade them for an English coin called guinea, Ninjaessays experts confirm.
+Their name comes from the fact that people used to trade them for an English coin called guinea.

 - We all know that male animals are courting the females during the mating season, but what happens when the female guinea pig isn’t interested in the male – she is squirting a jet of urine on him.

-- Several top essay writing services claim that guinea pigs are in some ways similar to us, humans.
+- Guinea pigs are in some ways similar to us.
 For instance, they are social beings too, meaning that their happiness relies on being around other guinea pigs.

 - Guinea pigs life expectancy is around 4-5 years, and yet, the oldest guinea pig was almost 15 years when he died.